-In addition, active, affiliate, retired, honorary, lifetime and student members have access to the association’s listserv, which is an invaluable tool for discussion of current topics.
+In addition, active, affiliate, retired, honorary, lifetime and student members have access to the association’s listserv (Code of Conduct/Rules), which is an invaluable tool for discussion of current topics.
 Through email, members can access the expertise of professional peers by simply posting a question or commenting on a previous post.

 Your OCCMA membership also affords you meaningful networking opportunities with your peers at various conferences offered throughout the year, including the annual summer conference held in July (for which OCCMA members receive a discounted registration fee), the Northwest Regional Managers Conference held in the spring, and our fall training workshop during the League of Oregon Cities’ Annual Conference in September/October.

 Dues vary depending on membership classifications.
 For those joining mid-year, the dues are cut in half after July 1st of each year.